 Don’t Miss: The German Chocolate or Cookies and Cream, which has enough Oreos in it to be completely mocha-colored.

 The Lowdown: “We still feel like the kid who shouldn’t be at the cool kids table,” Yellowbelly co-founder Barry Davis explained, half-jokingly.
 “We’re in the company of restaurants that we’ve looked up to forever and now we’re here with them — it’s just surreal.”
 Modesty aside, the chicken joint is opening its third location in Stanley Market and has nothing to feel inadequate about —the menu is delicious and perfect for families looking to grab a bite in-store or to-go.

 Don’t Miss: The West Vail sandwich with fried chicken tenders, house made “Super Ketchup”, lettuce, pickles and a toasted brioche bun.

-If that doesn’t get your stomach growling enough, food lovers will also love popping by shops like Savory Spice, Zero Market as well as a soon to be named butcher.
+If that doesn’t get your stomach growling enough, food lovers will also love popping by shops like Savory Spice and Zero Market.
 Savory Space is a home cook’s paradise with more than 400 freshly ground herbs and spices to take home and get cooking, while Zero Market offers all the tools you need to lead a more waste-free life inside and outside of the kitchen.
 No matter what food you fancy, we think Yellowbelly co-founder Davis said it best: “The Stanley Market team did an insanely good job of curating a great group of people.
 We can’t wait to see where it goes.”

 What are you most excited to see at Stanley Market?
-Let us know in the comments, and stay tuned for more coverage and more opens in the space.
+Let us know in the comments.

 Stanley Marketplace is located at 2501 Dallas St, Aurora, Colorado is opened from 7 a.m. to 10 p.m. daily.